Submission Preparation Checklist

 Upon acceptance for publication, upload separate .doc, .docx, .odt or .rtf files of text, tables and boxes as well as separate figure files and supplementary data files prepared according to the "Style requirements for publication" detailed below.

-Accepted manuscripts will be published in the online first section upon receipt of final files and clarification of all open issues.
+Accepted manuscripts will be published in the Latest Articles section upon receipt of final files and clarification of all open issues.

 STYLE REQUIREMENTS FOR PUBLICATION